Director/Coscreenwriter: Márta Mészáros

 Péter is, it seems, happily married to Kati (Gabriella Hámori), but when he sees a group of flower children in a park in Brussels, he feels reborn and attracted to the pretty, carefree women of the group.
 This attraction takes a back seat to his assignment.
 He meets his handler in Belgium, Klári (Adél Kováts), and is told how often he must report the content of his meetings with Anna.
 She tells him to bring Anna flowers.
 And so Péter sets off to woo Anna and earn his state-sponsored privileges.

 The 78-year-old director of this film, Márta Mészáros, has explored the vagaries of sexual politics and government repression during her career.
 This film, while offering flashbacks to Anna’s political activities, including impassioned pleas against racial laws being imposed upon the Jews of Hungary, and brief glimpses of the horrors of her three-year incarceration beginning in 1950, is much more interested in sexual duplicity.
 The early attraction of Péter to a hippie girl is merely a moment in the film that is never acted upon, but it suggests everything to follow.
-Péter, who Anna and her companion Magda (Zsuzsa Czinkóczi) say looks very like Laci, deceives them both and awakens Anna’s nostalgia for Hungary and Laci; we get a repeated scene throughout the film of Anna taking a multicolored, chiffon scarf, which was in Laci’s wooden box, and letting the air catch and billow it out behind her as younger versions of she and Laci sit on the pier of a lake.
+Péter, whom Anna and her companion Magda (Zsuzsa Czinkóczi) say looks very like Laci, deceives them both and awakens Anna’s nostalgia for Hungary and Laci; we get a repeated scene throughout the film of Anna taking a multicolored, chiffon scarf, which was in Laci’s wooden box, and letting the air catch and billow it out behind her as younger versions of Laci and her sit on the pier of a lake.
 Anna’s love is undying, but Magda reminds her that Laci did not leave Hungary with her and has never come to visit her—his excuse, “I can’t,” is never explained.

 Anna’s vicarious renewal of her love affair through Péter is cut short when she attends a garden party at the Hungarian embassy and sees the people Péter consorts with.
 She leaves, disillusioned, and Kati, who has been flown to Brussels to help Péter’s morale in his flagging campaign, learns that he has become a spy.
 She defects to Paris, and Klári tells Péter that if he divorces her, it won’t reflect badly on him with the government.
 When we return to the movie’s present, Péter seems as foolishly impotent as Laci was during a final phone call with Anna.
 The fecklessness of men in matters global and personal is the final impression this film leaves, an idea emphasized strongly by the appearance of Golda Meir (Beata Fudalej) at Anna’s doorstep, a strong female leader paying her respects to another of her kind in a scene of ribald camaraderie.